Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/xiao_075inch_epaper_panel/ePaper_panel_with_trmnl.md

 - The device will attempt to connect to your Wi-Fi.
 - Once successful, it will disconnect from the TRMNL Wi-Fi and join your home network.
-- The window will show the device's MAC address.
-Please record the MAC address, as you will need it in a later step.
+- The window will show the device's MAC address. **Please record the MAC address**, as you will need it in a later step.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiao_075inch_epaper_panel/219.png" style={{width:800, height:'auto'}}/></div>

+> ⚠️ **Note:** The MAC address is only visible in the captive portal for 1-2 seconds.
+If you miss it, you can also:
+> - Retrieve it from the VS Code > PlatformIO build/upload logs.
+> - Use the [usetrmnl.com/flash](https://usetrmnl.com/flash) method and check the Chrome/Edge/Firefox developer console for the MAC address during flashing.
+> - Find it in your router or Mesh network app's list of connected devices.
+>
+> For more details and screenshots, see the official guide: [Finding your TRMNL MAC address](https://help.usetrmnl.com/en/articles/10614205-finding-your-trmnl-mac-address)

 ### Access the TRMNL Web Interface